voting-tools/pref_voting/paper/paper.md

 ## Axioms

-The `pref_voting` package also contains an `Axiom` class for functions that check whether a social choice mechanism satisfies a given axiom with respect to some `edata`.
-Each axiom comes with a `has_violation` method that checks whether there is at least one violation of the axiom by the mechanism for the given `edata`, as well as a `find_all_violations` method that enumerates all such violations together with relevant data.
+The `pref_voting` package also contains an `Axiom` class for functions that check whether a collective decision procedure satisfies a given axiom with respect to some `edata`.
+Each axiom comes with a `has_violation` method that checks whether there is at least one violation of the axiom by the procedure for the given `edata`, as well as a `find_all_violations` method that enumerates all such violations together with relevant data.
 Axioms are divided into several well-known groups from voting theory, e.g., dominance axioms, monotonicity axioms, variable voter axioms, variable candidate axioms, etc.

 ## Analysis

-Finally, `pref_voting` comes with functions that facilitate the analysis of social choice mechanisms, such as producing data on the frequency of axiom violations in elections generated using one of the available probability models.
+Finally, `pref_voting` comes with functions that facilitate the analysis of collective decision procedures, such as producing data on the frequency of axiom violations in elections generated using one of the available probability models.

 # Acknowledgements

-We thank Jobst Heitzig and Dominik Peters for helpful contributions and Zoi Terzopoulou for helpful feature requests.
+We thank Jobst Heitzig and Dominik Peters for helpful contributions, Zoi Terzopoulou for helpful feature requests, and all three for helpful feedback on this paper.

 # References